 Should You Become a Cyber Security Professional?

-Yes, now is the best time to become a cyber security professional.
+Yes, now is the best time to become a cyber security professional and apply for a cyber security apprenticeship.
 As security threats and protection measures become more sophisticated, there is a growing demand for professionals in the cyber security field.
 If you’re interested and willing to build the necessary skills to enter cyber security, then now is the best time to get a job in cyber security.

 Types of Cyber Security Careers FAQ